Investigating the two-pion exchange of the double charm $DD^*$ chiral interactions and $T_{cc}$: Numerical results of the potentials

 Through the above investigations we speculate that a careful treatment of the TPE is needed.
-So in this subsection we show the results applying scheme I. In this scheme other than using an additional regularization on the TPE, we actually restrict cutoff $\Lambda$ to a low value to maintain the convergence as well as supress the high $q$ contribution.

-We first show the $I=0$ results in momentum space in Fig.~\ref{FigVPSchemeI}.
-Here we choose three typical $\Lambda$ values: 0.25 GeV, 0.35 GeV and 0.45 GeV.
-We can find that at these $\Lambda$, the TPE are indeed not very large, so in these cases the expansions show good convergences.
-As we discussed in Sec.~\ref{SecSUbtractRegularization} this is because the chosen $\Lambda$ can cutoff the contribution beyond $q=\Lambda$, so the high $q$ contribution in TPE is just suppressed with such low $\Lambda$.

-Next we show the $I=0$ potentials in coordinate space in Fig.~\ref{FigVrSchemeI}.
-We find that, the TPE contributions in the potentials $\mathcal{V}(r)$ are still not very large, which is consistent with the observation about the momentum potentials $\mathcal{V}(q)$.
-So if we do not want to additionally tackle with the TPE, we choose the strategy that restricts the $\Lambda$ to a low value.
-Also, we can observe an important feature in this scheme: because of the adopted low $\Lambda$, the potentials span across large distances and generally reach beyond 10 GeV$^{-1}$ (2 fm), while the magnitudes of the potentials are relatively small.
-Especially for $\Lambda=0.25$ GeV, the potential can arrive at 20 GeV$^{-1}$ (4 fm).
-It means that at these low $\Lambda$, they are very long range potentials.
+So in this subsection we show the $I=0$ results applying scheme III, which is the most promising choice among the three schemes as discussed in Sec.~\ref{SecSUbtractRegularization}.
+As we said in this scheme we constrain the TPE using Eq.~(\ref{Regulator2piIII}).
+This scheme has an advantage over scheme II: the TPE and other two contributions will have a same high momentum behavior, so that we can confidently use the same regularization scheme (\ref{RegulatorI}) on them.